LLNL/raja-suite-tutorial/lessons/02/README.md

 application using the `blt_add_executable` macro.

 RAJA and Umpire are included in this project (look at tpl/CMakeLists.txt) and so they exist as "targets" that we can tell CMake our application depends on.
+Additionally, since we have configured this project to use CUDA, BLT provides a `cuda` target to ensure that executables will be built with CUDA support.

 The `blt_add_executable` macro has another argument, `DEPENDS_ON`, that you can use to list dependendencies.